Gametime lets you buy tickets for games and concerts that have already started

 And while Gametime started out with a focus on sports, LastCall will include tickets from a variety of live events.
 In fact, Griffith said concerts are now the app’s fastest-growing category, and he suggested that this approach could help with the declining number of total concert tickets sold.

 “We’re starting to see a bifurcation of windows, where the on-sale is still healthy, is strong, and the middle is maybe cratering in terms of transaction volume,” he said.
-“And then last-minute is vibrant and growing and fast.
+“And then last-minute is vibrant and growing fast.
 That is where we aim to do our best work.”